-It is mandatory to consult and copy the supervisors and the Head of School/Department with regard to your request.
-Upon review of the application by the Head of the School of Postgraduate Studies, students may be permitted a maximum of a three-month extension from the original submission date.
-Repeat extension applications are permissible.
+It is mandatory to consult and copy your supervisors with regard to your request.
+Upon review of the application by the Head of the School of Postgraduate Studies (SPGS), students may be permitted a maximum of a three-month extension from the original submission date.
+Repeat extension applications will be considered.

 During the current COVID-19 outbreak, hard copies of your thesis (usually 2xsoft-bound) will not be required, and examiners will be sent the electronic PDF copy only.
 Please contact email@example.com for further information.
 Please also remember to attach a digitally signed Examination Entry Form.

-Please store any soft-bound or hardbound copies you have until the University has re-opened.
-Your soft-bound submission date will be considered the day you email your thesis in PDF format to the School of Postgraduate Studies.
-If examiners need to have a soft-bound copy, we will organise this with examiners on a case-by-case basis.
+Your softbound submission date will be considered the day you email your thesis in PDF format to the School of Postgraduate Studies.
+If examiners need to have a softbound copy, we will organise this with examiners on a case-by-case basis.
 This will likely involve local printing (reimbursed by RCSI) to reduce risk to couriers and printers.

-Students who are experiencing increased anxiety or stress related to concerns about family aboard or other areas where COVID-19 is present may seek help/advice.
-Postgraduate scholars can contact Dr Anthony Chubb (School of Postgraduate Studies).
+Students who are experiencing increased anxiety or stress related to concerns about family abroad or other areas where COVID-19 is present may seek help/advice.